 The legend of Ostara turning a bird into an egg-laying rabbit to delight children is one possible origin of the Easter Bunny.

 Outside of the controversial Eostre, hares and rabbits were still often symbols of fertility in ancient and medieval times due to their prodigious ability to reproduce.
 In fact, rabbits were so tied to their reproductive abilities that some cultures, like the Greeks, believed they could reproduce without breeding.
-As Christianity developed, this ancient belief tied rabbits to the Virgin Mary, who was often depicted in art with a hare or rabbit.
+As Christianity developed, this ancient belief of virginal bunny birth tied rabbits to the Virgin Mary, who was often depicted in art with a hare or rabbit.

 We do know that the Easter Bunny most likely comes from a German tradition of celebrating the Osterhase, or Easter Hare.
 The tradition is believed to have come to the United States in the 1700s with the wave of German immigrants.
 From here, the Osterhase evolved into the Easter Bunny we know and celebrate today.

 Finally, what is the Easter connection to colorful eggs?
 Following the theory that Easter comes from Eostremonath, the bird turned rabbit lays bright eggs which are given to children as gifts, so it’s easy to see that story’s influence.
 But, eggs have been a symbol of rebirth for a long, long time, especially in religions like Christianity.
 Coloring eggs goes a long way back as well, with the earliest records dating back 2,500 years to the Persians and their celebration of the Persian New Year, which happens around the start of spring.
 In Europe, evidence of colored eggs comes from King Edward I, who gave around 450 colored eggs to royal relatives at Easter.